 With such depleted numbers they are told that they will never be able to defeat the Hydra, therefore finding themselves tasked them with travelling back in time and rewriting history to save fallen heroes and comrades.

 It is within Story Mode that you’ll spend the majority of your play time with Warriors Orochi 3 Hyper, and rightly so as it proves to be the game’s greatest asset.
 Whilst I usually decry the series’ unending hack ‘n slash formula, there is a certain allure here that draws you in.

-This is largely helped by a roster that exceeds 100 characters, with the ability to use three characters with differing attack styles allowing you to alter you combat approach at whim.
-There’s plenty of content here to keep you occupied too with missions also being diverse, either tasking you with rushing to defend specific locations, protecting characters, or neutralising enemy positions and/or war machines.
-Such variance is welcome, and sprinkles unpredictability as to what the next battle will hold.
+This is largely helped by a roster that exceeds 100 characters, with the ability to use three characters with differing attack styles allowing you to alter your combat approach at whim.
+There’s plenty of content here to keep you occupied too with missions also being diverse, either tasking you with rushing to defend specific locations, protecting characters or neutralising enemy positions and/or war machines.
+Such variance is welcome and sprinkles unpredictability as to what the next battle will hold.

 Growth Points acquired through completing battles can be freely distributed amongst your allies to improve their statistics and level them up.
 This proves useful for improving characters that you either don’t readily use as much, or have only recently become available to you, ensuring that they remain at a similar level of capability.

 Alongside this, Free Mode allows you to replay any battles that have been previously unlocked through the Story Mode, whereas Musou Battlefields provides you with the opportunity to customise battles, play them and upload them online so that other players can also do so.

 Granting further differentiation, Koei Tecmo delivers exclusive content to this Wii U version in the form of Duel Mode.
 This can be played alone, and through local or online multiplayer, and proves a welcome addition to the game.